Kamloops: Sports tournaments

 Kamloops hosted the 1993 Canada Summer Games.
 It co-hosted (with Vancouver and Kelowna) the IIHF World Junior Championship from 26 December 2005 to 5 January 2006.
 It hosted the 2006 BC Summer Games and 2018 BC Winter Games.
 In the summer of 2008, Kamloops, and its modern facility the Tournament Capital Centre played host to the U15 boys and girls Basketball National Championship.

 Kamloops hosted the World Masters Indoor Championships in March 2010.

 Kamloops hosted the 2011 Western Canada Summer Games.

 Kamloops hosted the 2014 Tim Hortons Brier (The Canadian Men's Curling Championships).

 Kamloops hosted the 2014 edition of the 4 Nations Cup.

-Kamloops hosted the 2016 IIHF Women’s World Championship at both Sandman Centre and the MacArthur Island Sports and Event Centre.
+Kamloops hosted the 2016 IIHF Women's World Championship at both Sandman Centre and the MacArthur Island Sports and Event Centre.

 Government

 Elections into the municipality in Kamloops are held with the rest of the province every four years.

 Provincially, Kamloops is considered to be bellwether, having voted for the governing party in every provincial election since the introduction of parties to British Columbian elections, until 2017.
 By contrast, Kamloops has regularly voted against the party in power federally until the 2006 Federal election.
-Kamloops is represented in two provincial ridings – Kamloops-South Thompson and Kamloops-North Thompson – and one federal riding – Kamloops—Thompson—Cariboo.
+Kamloops is represented in two provincial ridings – Kamloops-South Thompson and Kamloops-North Thompson – and two federal ridings – Kamloops—Thompson—Nicola and Kamloops—Shuswap—Central Rockies.